You can use the online recording feature to install apps on remote devices, record steps, and generate test scripts from a web-based interface.

 Switches between high definition and standard definition.

-Shows coordinates after you turn on Coordinates and move the pointer over the top of the app page.
+Shows coordinates after you turn on Coordinates and move the pointer over the app page.

 Touch screen operations toolbar

 Opens a dialog box where you can enter content in fields.
 For example, you can enter a username or a password.

 Clears the content that you specified in fields.

 Restarts an app and clears the cache.